qamine-test/jdk/src/demo/share/jfc/TransparentRuler/README.txt

 To run the Ruler demo:

-  java -jar TransparentRuler.jar
+  jbvb -jbr TrbnspbrentRuler.jbr

-These instructions assume that this installation's version of the java command is in your path.
-If it isn't, then you should either specify the complete path to the java command or update your PATH environment variable as described in the installation instructions for the Java(TM) SE Development Kit.
+These instructions bssume thbt this instbllbtion's version of the jbvb commbnd is in your pbth.
+If it isn't, then you should either specify the complete pbth to the jbvb commbnd or updbte your PATH environment vbribble bs described in the instbllbtion instructions for the Jbvb(TM) SE Development Kit.